-- A. Standards The following provide the foundation for delineating our discipline-specific standards for teacher-scholar excellence and, therefore, shall be used for evaluating candidates' RSCA: - 1) high-quality work as judged by one's peers; - 2) scope of recognition at the national, regional, or local level; - 3) sustained effort, involvement, and record of accomplishment; and - 4) the impact of one's research and scholarly activities. - B. Types of RSCA All faculty members in the Department of Physical Therapy are required to engage in a sustained program of quantitative, qualitative, theoretical, and/or other discipline-appropriate scholarly research (such as policy analysis or legal analysis), as well as other scholarly and creative activities consistent with the provisions of this Policy.
-Copies of all such scholarly work must be submitted so that the Department RTP Committee may review the quality of the research. - 1) Required Types of RSCA
+- A. Standards The following provide the foundation for delineating our disciplinespecific standards for teacher-scholar excellence and, therefore, shall be used for evaluating candidates' RSCA: - 1) high-quality work as judged by one's peers; - 2) scope of recognition for RSCA contributions at the international, national, regional, or local level; - 3) sustained effort, involvement, and record of RSCA accomplishment; and - 4) the impact of one's research and scholarly activities.

-- a) Publication of scholarly research in peer-reviewed journals is required of all candidates at all levels of review.
-Specific publication requirements are set forth below in subsections C(2), D(1), and D(2). - (1) -Research involves scientific, clinical, social scientific, or other discipline-appropriate investigative methods (such as policy analysis or legal analysis) that rely on or are derived from data that were obtained by means of observation or experiment. - (2) Under appropriate circumstances, such as publication of articles or original (i.e., non-edited) books that meaningfully advance the discipline of physical therapy may also constitute "research," depending on the candidate's area of expertise.
-Under no circumstances, however, shall this provision be interpreted as allowing literature reviews, book reviews, scholarly article reviews, or encyclopedia entries to satisfy the departmental requirement for "scholarly research." - b) All RTP candidates are expected to present their research at relevant academic conferences (see subsection 2.2.2 D(6), below).
+- B. Types of RSCA All faculty members in the Department of Recreation and Leisure Studies are required to engage in a sustained program of quantitative, qualitative, theoretical, and/or other discipline-appropriate scholarly research (such as policy analysis, legal analysis, or case study), as well as other scholarly and creative activities consistent with the provisions of this Policy.
+Copies of all such scholarly work published or presented must be submitted so that the Department RTP Committee may review the quality of the research. - 1) Required Types of RSCA - (a) Publication of scholarly research in peer reviewed journals is required of all candidates at all levels of review.
+Specific publication requirements are set forth below in subsections C(2), D(1), and D(2). - (1) "Research" involves scientific, clinical, social scientific, or other discipline-appropriate investigative methods (such as policy analysis or legal analysis) that rely on or are derived from data that were obtained by means of observation or experiment.
+This type of data-based research is a highly valued type of scholarly activity for the purposes of reappointment, tenure, and promotion in the Department of Recreation and Leisure Studies. - (2) Under appropriate circumstances, such as publication of articles or original (i.e., non-edited) books that meaningfully advance leisure theory, theoretically-based scholarly writing may also constitute "research," depending on the candidate's area of expertise, even if it does not include the quantitative or qualitative examination of empirical data.
+Articles published in journals like Leisure Sciences, for example, would satisfy the departmental requirement for scholarly research.
+Under no circumstances, however, shall this provision be interpreted as allowing literature reviews, book reviews, scholarly article reviews, or encyclopedia entries to satisfy the departmental requirement for "scholarly research." - (b).
 Conference proceedings and presentations strengthen a candidate's scholarly portfolio for reappointment, tenure, and promotion to any rank.
-Conference proceedings and presentations do not, however, substitute for the requirement that candidates publish scholarly research in peer reviewed journals as set forth in specified in subsections 2.2.2 B(1)(a), C(2), D(1), and D(2).
+Conference proceedings and presentations do not, however, substitute for the requirement that candidates publish scholarly research in peer reviewed journals as set forth in specified in subsections 2.2.2 B(1), C(2), D(1), and D(2).